SD-Project-Group-1/mobile-front-end/README.md

 >**/components & /component/ui**

-Contains React Native components, like ThemedText.tsx, which creates text elements that use the app's color scheme in light and dark modes.
+Contains React Native components, like ThemedText.jsx, which creates text elements that use the app's color scheme in light and dark modes.

 >**/constants**

-Contains Colors.ts, which contains a list of color values throughout the app.
+Contains Colors.js, which contains a list of color values throughout the app.

 >**/hooks**